DineshMSDian/termux-python-IDE/README.md

 ## Getting Started

-Turn your Android phone into a pocket Python development machine using Termux + Neovim.
-This guide is written for complete beginners, walking you step-by-step from installing Termux to writing and running Python code with LSP (language server) support, helpful keybindings, and optional customizations.
+urn your Android phone into a pocket Python development machine using `Termux + Neovim`.
+This guide is written for complete beginners, walking you step by step from  installing Termux to writing and running Python code with LSP (language server) support, helpful keybindings, and optional customizations.
 ## Why This Repo?

  I wasted a whole week thinking I needed a laptop to learn Python.
-Then I discovered Termux – a Linux terminal on Android – and built my own Python IDE with Neovim.
+Then I discovered Termux  a Linux terminal on Android and built my own Python IDE with Neovim.
 This repo is my complete beginner-friendly setup so you can do the same without the struggle.

 ### Prerequisites